 \section{Method}

-This section will introduce the problem statement and outline, defining the framework and the case studies to which the problem is applied.
-It will describe the battery and energy system characteristics and define all the equations and parameters involved in the model.
+This section introduces the problem statement and hypotheses for the model, defining the framework and the case studies to which the problem is applied.
+It also describes the battery and energy system characteristics and defines all the equations and parameters involved in the model.